Augmented Reality Impact On Military & Defense

 Assembly & Production

-Alright, let’s take a step out of the heat of battle and into a use for PoindextAR that has potential to reach beyond just the military — manufacturing.
+Alright, let’s take a step out of the heat of battle and into a use for Adroit that has potential to reach beyond just the military — manufacturing.
 For the sake of this article we will however keep the theme going.

 Assembly and production is one of the major components to the success of our defense systems.
 While the efficiency of our country’s current process is a highly debatable topic, one thing that we can all agree on is that AR is the future of mechanical assembly.

 Risk mitigation is real, and while engineers are (of course) experts, the human element inevitably leaves a gap between perfection.
-This is where PoindextAR strikes again.
+This is where Adroit strikes again.
 Tanks, trucks, airplanes, and helicopters can all be produced with minimal human error and increased turnaround time.
-PoindextAR removes all of the guesswork from the operation.
+Adroit removes all of the guesswork from the operation.
 It gives mechanics the ability to know the exact size and location of where every bolt should be placed, without ever having to take their eyes off of the task at hand.

 If something is out of place or missing, a notification can immediately be sent to the heads up display.
 Users will no longer have to trace their steps back to find what caused the error.
 The problem, in and of itself, will have already been identified, and the instructions how to correct it will be provided to the mechanic instantly, ensuring that the assembly can keep moving forward with little to no time wasted.